AJarombek/aws-lambda-emails/README.md

 ### Overview

-AWS Lambda functions for sending emails.
+Module which allows AWS Lambda functions to send emails.
 Used by my `saintsxctf.com` and `jarombek.com` applications.

 ### Commands